top of page

 *activity fund

 Our aim is to give everyone the same opportunities to Experience, Learn and Develop.
-For this reason,
+For this reason, TAG offers a financial support programme for young people to be able to access our activities.

-If you need assistance towards funding an activity or short break, please apply and we will do all that we can to help you.
+If you need assistance towards funding an activity or overnight break, please apply and we will do all that we can to help you.
 The money available in our fund fluctuates month by month so sadly we are not able to say yes to every application, or always offer the full amounts requested, but we always try to do all we can.

 Get in touch to learn more – or download the Activity Fund information sheet and application form to apply.